 In order to harmonise at Group level the procedures for transposing and implementing the contents of the Decree by putting in place appropriate risk control procedures, we outline below the guidance principles which all the companies incorporated in Italy are required to comply with, in accordance with their legal autonomy and with the principles of sound corporate management.

 In particular, each company concerned shall:

-- adopt its own Model, after identifying the corporate activities at risk for the offences provided for by the Decree and the measures best able to prevent such offences.
-In preparing the Model, the company shall follow the principles and contents of the Parent Company's Model, except where there are specific situations relating to the nature, size or type activity pursued or the company's structure, the organisation and/or the allocation of internal delegations making it necessary or advisable to adopt different measures in order to pursue the Model's objectives more effectively, while always respecting the above-mentioned principles and those laid down in the Code of Ethics and in the Group's Internal Code of Conduct and Anti-corruption Guidelines.
-In the case of substantial discrepancies with the principles and contents of the Model of Parent Company, the Parent Company's Compliance function shall be informed of the reasons for such differences, and shall receive the final draft of the Model prior to its approval by the Corporate governance bodies.
-The company shall inform the Compliance function of having adopted the Model by sending a copy thereof and the Board of Directors' approval resolution.
-Pending approval of the Model, the company shall adopt all appropriate means to prevent unlawful conduct; - promptly appoint the Supervisory Body, in line with the Parent Company's recommendations on the persons to be appointed.
+- promptly appoint the Surveillance Body, in line with the Parent Company's recommendations on the persons to be appointed.
 The Compliance, M&A and Investments functions of Intesa Sanpaolo S.p.A. are informed of the nomination.
-If the members of the Supervisory Body are not the same as those of the subsidiary's control body, the Management Control Committee must be provided with specific information in the report on activities overseen by the Supervisory Body; - ensure systematic Model updating as required by legislative and organisational changes, or where significant and/or repeated breaches of the rules of the Model make it necessary.
+If the members of the Surveillance Body are not the same as those of the subsidiary's control body, the Management Control Committee must be provided with specific information in the report on activities overseen by the Surveillance Body; - ensure systematic Model updating as required by legislative and organisational changes, or where significant and/or repeated breaches of the rules of the Model make it necessary.
 Any legislative amendments shall be notified by a specific communication to be sent to the company by the Parent Company's Compliance function.
-Confirmation of the Model having been updated shall be provided to the Compliance function following the procedures described above; - provide training and communication activities for all staff, in collaboration with the Parent Company Personnel and Compliance functions and with support from the Training and

-Internal Communications functions, as well as specific training for roles engaged in activities that are more "sensitive" (see Legislative Decree 231/01) - including officers shared with the Parent Company - in order to create widespread awareness and a strong corporate culture in this field;

-- adopt appropriate controls of the processes which are "sensitive" with respect to the Decree, covering their identification, documentation and publication within the corporate regulatory system.
+Confirmation of the Model having been updated shall be provided to the Compliance function following the procedures described above; - provide training and communication activities for all staff, in collaboration with the Parent Company Personnel and Compliance functions and with support from the Training and Internal Communications functions, as well as specific training for roles engaged in activities that are more "sensitive" (see Legislative Decree 231/01) - including officers shared with the Parent Company - in order to create widespread awareness and a strong corporate culture in this field; - adopt appropriate controls of the processes which are "sensitive" with respect to the Decree, covering their identification, documentation and publication within the corporate regulatory system.
 Moreover, processes considered most at risk based on qualitative considerations regarding predicate crimes, and whether specific controls exist to mitigate relative risk, must be identified annually, by the company compliance function, or if not present, by the function specifically identified to monitor the administrative liability of entities.
 For these processes, the compliance function: - issues a preliminary approval, prior to their publication, concerning the sound application of the control and conduct principles provided for by the Model; - implements specific assurance activities to assess the conformity of the processes with the "protocols" set out in the Model; - performs, once a year, a self-assessment review of the activities carried out to verify the degree of Model implementation, with special regard to compliance with control and conduct principles and with operating rules.
-The self-assessment review shall be initiated in coordination with the Parent Company's Risk Management and Compliance functions; - gives the Parent Company Compliance function a copy of periodic reports, including the results of the self-diagnostic process, presented by the compliance function to the Supervisory Body.
+The self-assessment review shall be initiated in coordination with the Parent Company's Risk Management and Compliance functions; - gives the Parent Company Compliance function a copy of periodic reports, including the results of the self-diagnostic process, presented by the compliance function to the Surveillance Body.

-The company's Supervisory Body shall also forward to the Parent Company Management Control Committee and Supervisory Board, through the secretarial team, the periodic report, drawn up as a rule every six months, on the activity performed and submitted to the Board of Directors, together with any remarks made by such Board.
+The company's Surveillance Body shall also forward to the Parent Company Management Control Committee and Surveillance Board, through the secretarial team, the periodic report, drawn up as a rule every six months, on the activity performed and submitted to the Board of Directors, together with any remarks made by such Board.

-Information flows can also be provided between the Supervisory Body of the Parent Company and the Bodies of the companies - also through training meetings on topics of common interest - in order to enable the coordination of the Group's Supervisory Bodies and a better and more effective supervision of preventive measures within the individual corporate entities.
+Information flows can also be provided between the Surveillance Body of the Parent Company and the Bodies of the companies - also through training meetings on topics of common interest - in order to enable the coordination of the Group's Surveillance Bodies and a better and more effective supervision of preventive measures within the individual corporate entities.